-August 2011, the heat is still on and the blooms are fading but let's look
+August and the the heat is still on.
+Many of the blooms are fading but look

 at the bounty in the kitchen.
 Fresh salsa, fresh black berries and an